wndrsn1/ICESAT2-Satellite-Data-Collocations/README.md

 ![alt text](https://github.com/wndrsn1/MODIS-ICESAT2-Satellite-Data/blob/main/Colocation_Data/Heat%20Density%20Map.png)

-In order to use access satellite data, first create an account here: https://www.earthdata.nasa.gov/ Generate a user token and save it for later on
+In order to use access satellite data, first create an account here: https://www.earthdata.nasa.gov/

+  generate a user token and save it for later on

 With miniconda installed, MakeColocationsVirtualEnv.py can be used to set up the virtual environment and libraries needed to run the repository.